AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \bquote{Provided that stakeholders are frequently online, nothing at stake is taken care of by our analysis of forkable strings (even if the adversary brute-forces all possible strategies to fork the evolving blockchain in the near future, there is none that is viable), and our chain selection rule that instructs players to ignore very deep forks that deviate from the block they received the last time they were online.}{\href{http://cloudflare-ipfs.com/ipfs/QmWCAHyi35SeXH2E4e8jRVk7yNse2x6D14uPfABnhagbvN}{Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol, s10}}

 There are some (as yet) unsolved problems that arise through this design, such as the *economic* details of managing block rewards across the PoW and PoS chains.
 Given that solutions to this problem likely depend on the specific details of the relevant PoS systems, this problem is not addressed in this paper.

-### Recursive Reflection

-\todo{not sure if this should be included. if so then need to write out this section}

-Say chain B reflects both A and C. $A <-> B <-> C$.
-Proof of Reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?

 ### Equivalency of Reflecting and Non-Reflecting Block-Weightings